 In August 1782 he recommissioned the Europe 50 for service in the Channel, and he also briefly commanded the Suffolk 74 for Captain Sir George Home.
 During the following spring he was appointed to carry the broad pennant of Captain Sir John Jervis aboard the Salisbury 50 with a secret expedition bound for the Spanish West Indies, but this was cancelled on the cessation of hostilities.

-At the time of the Spanish Armament of 1790, and through to the following year, he commanded the Bombay Castle 74, , paying her off in September 1791 following the end of the Russian Armament, when he recommissioned the Orion 74 as a Plymouth guardship.
-In 1792 he sat on the court-martial of the Bounty mutineers.
+At the time of the Spanish Armament of 1790, and through to the following year, he commanded the Bombay Castle 74, briefly raising the flag of Rear-Admiral Sir John Jervis at Plymouth in September before paying her off in September 1791 following the end of the Russian Armament.
+He then recommissioned the Orion 74 as a Plymouth guardship, and in 1792 sat on the court-martial of the Bounty mutineers.

 At the outbreak of war on 2 February 1793 his command formed part of the squadron under Commodore John Colpoys which was sent to defend Guernsey, thereafter departing for the Leeward Islands on 26 March with Rear-Admiral Alan Gardner’s squadron.
 This force however was too weak for the task it had been given, and after a largely unsuccessful campaign it returned home in the autumn, but not before the Orion had taken the privateer Sans-Culotte off America.